ngocthachnguyen98/SDO-Assignment-1/README.md

     - One that fails the unit test
     - One that fails the linting

-A screenshot of the *CircleCI pipeline* of this branch is provided in the Screenshots folder.
+A screenshot of the *CircleCI pipeline* of this branch is provided in the `Screenshots` folder in the submission.
 To check the commits, do:

 ```
 git checkout f/multiple-failure-scenarios